orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

   <https://link.springer.com/article/10.1007%2Fs10278-018-0082-y>`__
   in your scientific work.

-* This is our own technical interpretation of the GPLv3+ and AGPLv3+ in the very specific context of Orthanc.
+* This is our own simplified, technical interpretation of the GPLv3+ and AGPLv3+ in the very specific context of Orthanc.
 It is not intended to be a complete guide to copyleft licensing.
 Please get in touch with the `Free Software Foundation <https://www.fsf.org/>`__ for more legal information.

 .. _cla: